Adam Neumann Net Worth

 On September 24, 2019, We's Board of Directors announced Adam would be removed as CEO from the company.

-Personal Homes: Adam and Rebekah own a $35 million home in New York City, a 60-acre estate in Westchester County, New York, a $21 million home in the Bay Area and TWO lavish homes in the Hamptons.
-In total their personal real estate portfolio is worth at least $90 million.
-Much of the real estate was reportedly purchased with large mortgages backed by his stock in WeWork which has arguably been rendered worthless.
+At their peak, Adam and Rebekah owned a $35 million home in New York City, a 60-acre estate in Westchester County, New York, a $22 million home in the Bay Area and TWO lavish homes in the Hamptons.
+In total their personal real estate portfolio was at one time worth at least $90 million.
+Much of the real estate was reportedly purchased with large mortgages backed by his stock in WeWork.
 It's unclear if and how Adam will be able maintain his portfolio.

 He ultimately sold the Bay Area mansion for $22.4 million, one of their Hamptons homes and the estate in Westchester County, NY.

 In June 2021, Adam paid $44 million for two side-by-side Miami Beach properties.

 |Net Worth:||$1.5 Billion|